EmanuelMairoll/ZModsWebStuff/Readme.md

 # ZMods Web Stuff
-This is the server backend powering my `ZMods Client Hacks` for the legit PvP Client "LabyMod" It allows you to install the Hacks from the Mod Download Screen by careful injection into the traffic flow.
+This is the server backend powering my `ZMods Client Hacks` for the legit PvP Client "LabyMod".

+It allows you to install the Hacks from the Mod Download Screen by careful injection into the traffic flow.
 The System consists of two modules: